 Set up Trash, Recycle, and Shred bags.

-You are likely to comes across plastic, paper, cardboard, and non-recyclables to place in the trash.
+You are likely to come across plastic, paper, cardboard, and non-recyclables to place in the trash.
 Have bags ready to declutter these items.

 Don’t know what’s junk and what’s worth keeping?
 Read tips on how to decide.